 Optimising decisions in this way affects supply chains.
 It creates a market for a new kind of player in the economy, one that embraces ‘closed loop’ production and consumption (where nothing is wasted, as in nature), and the use of energy efficiency and renewable energy.

 It often means more local production and supply (cf the Preston model), an end to waste, more jobs, greater prosperity and improved health.

 There is everything to gain.

-An administration, such as the UK government, would define the time period to reduce the footprint to one planet, in much the same way that the Climate Change Act has five yearly budgets aiming to reduce emissions to zero by 2050.
+An administration would define the time period to reduce the footprint to one planet, in much the same way that the Climate Change Act has five yearly budgets aiming to reduce emissions to zero by 2050.

 Targets focus minds.
 So setting a target of getting to ‘one planet’ in, say, 10 or 20 years is a way to get everyone thinking along the same lines.

 It’s also easy to communicate to everyone; an ‘umbrella’ rallying cry to generate enthusiasm; and it’s possible to check progress on the target.